 Positive Energy - One of the excellent benefits is increased positive energy throughout your body.
 You will start to see things in a new light and feel a more positive attitude.

-Despite the perception that a Kundalini practice is dangerous, there is no supporting evidence.
+Despite the perception that a Kundalini practice is dangerous, no supporting evidence exists.
 While this may be true in rare cases, there are certain things that you can do to minimize your risk of injury.

 First, it is essential to pay attention to your body and listen to the signals it sends you.
-If you experience any pain or discomfort while practicing, you should stop immediately.
+You should stop immediately if you experience any pain or discomfort while practicing.
 You should also consult with a qualified medical professional if you have any issues or concerns.